 Yes, you’ve got readers.
-Great… This doesn’t mean that they need to know every personal detail about how you and the topic are connected.
+Great… This doesn’t mean they need to know every personal detail about how you and the topic are connected.
 Focus on your topic and keep personal stories to a minimum.
-No one really cares about your relationship with your goldfish.
+Your audience may just not be interested in your relationship with your goldfish.

 8. Starting big, really big

-Don’t.
-Choose very specific topics and start with them, and don’t hesitate to get to the point.
+Starting with lofty ideas is probably one of the most common blogging mistakes to avoid while writing a blog.
+Choose specific topics, and don’t hesitate to get to the point.
 You may want to solve the world’s problems.
 We applaud you.
-This doesn’t mean that someone wants to read 45,879 words on how to do it while on their way to work.
+This doesn’t mean someone wants to read 45,879 words on how to do it while on their way to work.

 9. Is the devil in the details?

 Yes, we guess that could be true.
 Although when it comes to content writing, make sure your specific blog connects to your or your company’s long-term goals.
 Stay to the point, concise, and get the point across as fast as possible.

 It can be tempting to just jab away at your keyboard and splatter your imagination across the screen.
 Sometimes you just may spit out Beethoven; however, most of the time, only you will understand what you have written.